Two-dimensional field-effect transistors based on lateral heterojunctions of transition metal dichalcogenides: dissipative quantum transport modeling: Model

-Transport simulations were performed within the non-equilibrium Green's function formalism~\cite{datta2002}.
+Transport simulations were performed within the non-equilibrium Green's function formalism~\cite{DATTA2000microsuper} by using an in-house code~\cite{Cao2016,Logoteta2020}.
 An orthorhombic elementary cell is designated to describe the system in real space in the direction of transport, and the device is assumed periodic in the lateral direction orthogonal to it.
 To sample the Brillouin zone along this transverse direction, a set of 100 transverse wave vectors were taken into account in simulations.
 In order to obtain a self-consistent solution, the transport equations were nonlinearly coupled with the 2D Poisson equation in the device cross section.
 The resulting system of equations was iteratively solved by adopting a fixed-point approach.
 Convergence was considered achieved when the maximum difference between the potential energy profile in consecutive iterations was less than 1 meV.

 Electron-phonon scattering was included in the transport equations within the self-consistent Born approximation through diagonal self-energies~\cite{SCBA} and by assuming an elastic and dispersionless approximation for acoustic and optical phonons, respectively.
 The optical phonon energy was obtained as the arithmetical average of the longitudinal, transverse and homopolar optical branches in MoS$_2$, and set to $\hbar\bar{\omega}=50$ meV~\cite{Xiaodong2013}.
-Hole-phonon coupling was modeled within the deformation potential approximation, by only considering the intravalley hole scattering at the $K$ point~\cite{Zhenghe2014}.
-The values of the acoustic and optical deformation potentials ($D_{\rm op}$ and $D_{\rm ac}$, respectively) are reported in~\cref{tab:parametri}.
+Hole-phonon coupling was described within the deformation potential model.
+According to our long-wavelength approximation ~\cite{Lundstrom2000} and taking into account the suppression of the hole intervalley scattering in transition metal dichalcogenides due to the spin-valley locking effect~\cite{Schaibley2016}, only the intravalley hole scattering at the $K$ point was considered~\cite{Zhenghe2014}.